fibo/fibo.github.io/_posts/2014-12-23-the-camel-replicates.md

 In this article *host.customer.com* is that kind of host, and of course it is needed a *myhost.example.org* that can connect to Internet or at least to a CPAN mirror.

-<div class="alert info">If you want a full featured tool, consider using <a href="https://metacpan.org/pod/Pinto">Pinto</a> or <a href="https://metacpan.org/pod/Carton">Carton</a>: this article describes just a very simple trick I found to deal with this network limitation.</div>
+<div class="paper info">If you want a full featured tool, consider using <a href="https://metacpan.org/pod/Pinto">Pinto</a> or <a href="https://metacpan.org/pod/Carton">Carton</a>: this article describes just a very simple trick I found to deal with this network limitation.</div>

 ## Requirements

-<div class="alert warning">I assume both hosts has same OS and Perl version for simplicity.
+<div class="paper warning">I assume both hosts has same OS and Perl version for simplicity.
 In particular, different versions of Perl can lead to issues when resolving dependencies on core modules.</div>

 Start on *myhost.example.org*: you need a working *cpan* client that had at least a [first run]({% post_url 2014-03-26-a-cpan-client-that-works-like-charm %}#first-run).
 It is nice to have [A CPAN client that works like a charm][1].

 ## Implementation

-<div class="alert info">The trick is to realize that <em>~/.cpan/sources</em> is a mini CPAN mirror with all dependencies needed.</div>
+<div class="paper info">The trick is to realize that <em>~/.cpan/sources</em> is a mini CPAN mirror with all dependencies needed.</div>

 So install everything you need with your *cpan* client on *myhost.example.org*.
 I usually have a *Makefile.PL* that includes all dependencies information, it is a good idea.